Homemade Furniture Polish – Easy Natural Recipe

 Instructions

-• Mix ingredients in a jar.
+• Mix ingredients in a jar with a tight lid or a spray bottle

 To use: